Bicycle Maintenance Steps for Beginners

 Saddle Height

-Adjust the saddle so your leg is nearly straight at the bottom of the pedal stroke.
-Use an Allen key to loosen the seat post clamp.
-Slide the saddle up or down to the correct height.
-Retighten the clamp securely.
+Adjust the saddle so your leg is nearly straight at the bottom of the pedal stroke — not fully locked out, but close.
+Use an Allen key to loosen the seat post clamp, slide the saddle to the right height, then retighten it securely.
+Getting this right makes a surprising difference in both comfort and power.

 Handlebar Position